KateSimpson/SAP-model-inputs_heating-set-points/README.md

 This repository shares the inputs for the modelling within the paper titled 'Housing fabric retrofit: sensitivity analysis of carbon savings for householder appealing options'.

-The BERG SAP 2012 Python model used, developed by Steven Firth and Ben Halls, is available with full documentation via: https://sap2012.readthedocs.io/en/latest/.
+The BERG SAP 2012 Python model used, developed by Firth and Halls, is available with full documentation via: https://sap2012.readthedocs.io/en/latest/.

-For any questions relating to the model inputs I used, please email kate.simpson@imperial.ac.uk or k.g.simpson85@gmail.com.
-Ideas for furture work are also welcome.
+For any questions relating to the model inputs I used, please email [to be added after review] Ideas for furture work are also welcome.

-Many thanks,
+Many thanks

-Kate